-- Consider unfunded mandate issues that violate Part 1, Article 28-a of the New Hampshire Constitution to be paramount.
-Identify them and oppose them.
+- Identify and oppose mandates that violate Part 1, Article 28-a of the New Hampshire Constitution.

-- Support issues which provide greater authority to govern more effectively, efficiently and flexibly at the local level, including local option legislation.
-If the legislature is considering adopting a program that is particularly controversial at the local level, support a requirement that a local legislative body vote is necessary before full implementation of the measure.
+- Support legislation that provides greater authority to govern more effectively, efficiently, and flexibly at the local level, including local option legislation.
+If the legislature is considering adopting a program that is particularly controversial at the local level, support a requirement that a local legislative body vote is necessary before full implementation of the

-- Support bills proposed by individual municipal members, except when they conflict with these principles or other NHMA policies.
-Staff should prioritize time and resources when there are competing demands in order to focus on NHMA's broad agenda first.
+- Support bills proposed by individual municipal members, except when they conflict with these principles or NHMA’s Legislative Policies.
+Staff should prioritize time and resources when there are competing demands in order to focus on NHMA's broad agenda

-- Advocate for municipal representation on all state boards, commissions, and study committees which affect municipal government and have non-legislative members.
+- Advocate for municipal representation on state boards, commissions, and study committees that affect municipal government and have non-legislative

 - Work cooperatively with other groups and associations to support efforts to improve the delivery of services at the local level.

-- Support municipal efforts toward effective regional cooperation and delivery of municipal services.
+- Support municipal efforts toward effective regional and state cooperation and delivery of municipal and state services.